-Alternative 4: Revise the commercial zone quotas for Gulf migratory group king mackerel as follows: 40% for the Western Zone; 18% for the Northern Zone; 21% for the Southern Zone Handline component; and 21% for the Southern Zone Gillnet component.
-(Gulf CMP AP Recommended)
+Gulf Council Preferred Alternative 4: Revise the commercial zone quotas for Gulf migratory group king mackerel as follows: 40% for the Western Zone; 18% for the Northern Zone; 21% for the Southern Zone Handline component; and 21% for the Southern Zone Gillnet component.
+(Gulf and South Atlantic AP Recommended)

 The current allocations, which include the Gulf Florida East Coast Subzone, are shown in Table 2.7.1.
-In keeping with the aforementioned changes in the stock boundaries identified in SEDAR 38 (2014), the Councils will need to reallocate the commercial ACL amongst the three remaining fishing zones in the Gulf (Western Zone, Northern Zone, and Southern Zone).
+In keeping with the aforementioned changes in the stock boundaries identified in SEDAR 38 (2014) and the proposed changes to the Council jurisdictional boundary in Action 1, the Councils would need to reallocate the commercial ACL amongst the three remaining fishing zones in the Gulf (Western Zone, Northern Zone, and Southern Zone).